EternityForest/AnyoneCanDoIt/README.md

 Even a desktop computer is questionable if you aren't a hardcore gamer.
 Think light, solid state, digitally controlled, and futureproof.

+Every item has some kind of cost in terms of space, maintenance time, hassle required to use, weight to carry, or even subscription service costs.
+While the total number of items, and the level of complexity they add is irrelevant, the costs of these items is very relevant.

+A shelf of action figures may have very low cost, but a second fridge using energy and blocking a path may have a very high cost.

 ### Watch the clouds

 "Cloud services" are very popular, but they can disappear